Public School Holiday Celebrations: Christmas-centric or Multicultural?

 There remain many public schools in this country that engage in holiday celebrations that revolve around Christian ideas and principles as they pertain to Christmas.
 While these celebrations are no doubt intended to spread Christmas joy, there are negative consequences to these kinds of celebrations for children who do not belong to the Christian faith or who do not celebrate Christmas at all.

 Children who practice Islam, Hinduism, and Buddhism do not celebrate Christmas.
 Many Jewish families do not hang stockings or exchange gifts on Christmas day.
-Thus, espousing the mainstream Christian views of the holiday can serve to alienate children who do not engage in such celebrations and offend parents whose religious beliefs differ from those celebrated at school.
+Thus, espousing the mainstream Christian views of the holiday can alienate children who do not engage in such celebrations and offend parents whose religious beliefs differ from those celebrated at school.

 First, Chanukah does not hold the same importance for Jews as Christmas does for Christians.
-Instead, Passover, which occurs in the spring, and Rosh Hashanah and Yom Kippur, which occur in the fall, are much more important.
-Second, because the majority of public school teachers are white, it can be assumed that the vast majority knows little or nothing about Kwanzaa in practice, which was created in 1966 as a ritual for African Americans to welcome the first harvest home.
+Instead, Passover, which occurs in the spring, and Rosh Hashanah and Yom Kippur, which appear in the fall, are much more important.
+Second, because the majority of public school teachers are white, it can be assumed that the vast majority know little or nothing about Kwanzaa in practice, which was created in 1966 as a ritual for African Americans to welcome the first harvest home.
 Offering celebrations at school in line with that holiday could seem trivial to students who celebrate it.

 How to Celebrate in a Multicultural Manner

-However, there are a number of steps that can help these parties celebrate less about a specific religion or social practice and more about the beliefs that are common to many religions and cultural practices – goodwill towards others, charity, and family – among them.
+However, there are a number of steps that can help these parties celebrate less about a specific religion or social practice and more about the beliefs common to many religions and cultural practices – goodwill towards others, charity, and family – among them.
 Celebrate the season of giving, from human being to being.

 This video offers suggestions on how educators can celebrate Religious holidays within a public school classroom